jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-3/chapter-1.md

 heading: "Chapters 1-4"
 title: "The Laws from the Nature of Government"
 weight: 4
-description: "Commerce was transferred to Jews who were covered with infamy.
-It soon ranked with the most shameful usury with monopolies, the levying of subsidies, and all the dishonest means of acquiring wealth"
+description: "Commerce was transferred to Jews who were covered with infamy."
 image: "/covers/spirit.jpg"
 contributors: ['Montesquieu']
 icon: /icons/mont.png